Culture Language Arts Network (CLAN)

 To inquire about possible ways to partner with CLAN, please reach out at clan.maic@gmail.com.

-Please note that all our events maintain a strict zero tolerance policy for tobacco, alcohol, and other substance abuse.
-Our events and activities are free and open to the public, and we extend a warm welcome to everyone.
+Please note that all CLAN events maintain a strict zero tolerance policy for tobacco, alcohol, and other substance abuse.
+Events and activities are free and open to the public, and we extend a warm welcome to everyone.

 What does CLAN offer?